greentfrapp/task-embeddings/data/README.md

 Subsequently, when calling the `make_data_tensor` method with an initialized `DataGenerator` object, just specify the arguments `load=True` and `savepath='my_training_set.pkl'`.

-This only works for the training set, since the validation and test sets are significantly faster to generate (<< 1 minute).
+This is only enabled for the training set, since the validation and test sets are significantly faster to generate (<< 1 minute).